24pullrequests/contribulator/Readme.md

 choco install postgresql
 ```

-Now, let's install the gems from the `Gemfile` ("Gems" are synonymous with libraries in other
+Now, let's install the gems from the `Gemfile` ("gems" are synonymous with libraries in other programming languages).
-languages).

 ```bash
 gem install bundler && rbenv rehash bundle install
 ```

-Once all the gems are installed, we'll need to create the databases and
+Once all the gems are installed, we'll need to create the database and its tables.
+Ruby on Rails makes this easy
-tables.
-Rails makes this easy through the use of "Rake" tasks.
+through the use of "Rake" tasks.

 ```bash
 bundle exec rake db:create:all